 Over 20 preloaded sports profiles let you track a variety of outdoor and indoor workouts, including running or walking, cycling, golf, and pool swimming, to name just a few.
 Furthermore, animated workouts on your wrist make it easier to start training if athletic performance has never been your greatest strength.

 An array of additional features, such as respiration tracking and body battery energy monitoring, add further value for money.
 The watch also delivers smart notifications on your wrist and incorporates features such as Garmin Pay and a music player.
 It’s undoubtedly one of the best sports watches for women you can find.
+See other Garmin alternatives for women.

 - Customisable watch faces